ntclark/PostScript/PostScriptInterpreter/Readme.md

 I guess those shocked by that statement probably think I'm unfair and wonder if I had bothered to read the documentation or usage notes.
 What those people may have assumed is that I'm talking about "usage" - I am not.

-You see, *anytime* I'm going to use any software whatsoever in a system that will have my name associated it, I will always bring that software as a project sid by side into my development environment and build and debug through it at the **very** deepest level.
+You see, *anytime* I'm going to use any software I didn't write in a system that will have my name associated with it, I will always bring that software as a project side by side into my development environment and build and debug through it at the **very** deepest level.
 I insist in thoroughly understanding everything that software does and how it does it, and most importantly - what are, and how did they implement, the underlying algorithms, equations, or any aspect of the solution domain for the system.
+You could say I trust no-one but myself in terms of assuring defect free, robust, and extensible software, and you'd be 100% correct.

 Put simply, I will **not** put my name on software if it includes software that I do not **completely** understand.
-I must also believe that it is completely free of bugs and has at least some modicum of cleanliness, readability, efficiency and ability for maintainability and extensibility.
+I must also believe that it is 100% free of bugs and has at least some modicum of cleanliness, readability, efficiency and ability for maintainability and extensibility.

 Therefore, as it happens, I have rarely actually used Open Source in my software.
 I use open source to learn of it's strategy in satisfying the domain space, and I'll